arale61/ProxyAndSignError/README.md

 If the proxied HttpRequestMessage handles its HttpContent as a StringContent, other libraries can re-read the content for its purposes, such as calculating a hash content based.
 This enables other libraries that leverage custom http clients to do their work if its content based.

-Using StringContent provides enough stream features for third party libraries to use the content and good abstraction for handling text based content requests such as "application/json" and "application/xml", but of course, can be extended to more text based content types.
+Using StringContent provides enough stream features for third party libraries to use the content and good abstraction for handling text based content requests such as "application/json" or "application/xml", but of course, can be extended to more text based content types.

 Some details follow: